Early Life

 Rise to Success

-Moskovitz co-founded Facebook in February 2004 with Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, and Chris Hughes.
-He served as the company's first CTO and Vice President of Engineering.
-In 2008, he left Facebook to co-found Asana with Justin Rosenstein.
-Asana went public in 2020, and Moskovitz stepped down as CEO in July 2025, transitioning to the role of board chair.
-His wealth largely comes from his stake in Meta and his holdings in Asana.
-In March 2011, Forbes reported Moskovitz to be the youngest self-made billionaire in history.
+Moskovitz co-founded Facebook in 2004 with Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, and Chris Hughes.
+He served as the company's first CTO and VP of Engineering, playing a key role in developing the social media platform.
+In 2008, Moskovitz left Facebook to co-found Asana with Justin Rosenstein.
+Asana went public in 2020.
+In March 2025, he announced his transition to a chairman role within Asana.

 Key Business Strategies